Expansive Lie Group Actions: Geometric Entropy of Expansive Pseudo-Group Actions

-Now we begin to investigate the relationship between the expansiveness and the geometric entropy for connected Lie Group Actions.
-Remember that if $\mathcal{F}$ is a foliation of $M$ there is a pseudo-group $\mathcal{G}$ naturally associated to $\mathcal{G}$.
-Namely, the holonomy pseudo-group of $\mathcal{F}$.
-When $M$ is compact, we have that $\mathcal{G}$ is finitely generated.
-Next we will describe a natural way to obtain a finite generator for holonomy pseudo-group of the orbit foliation of an locally-free action.
+Remember that if $\mathcal{F}$ is a foliation of $M$, the it has a natural associated pseudo-group $\mathcal{G}$, namely, its holonomy pseudo-group.
+When $M$ is compact, we have that $\mathcal{G}$ is finitely generated (see \cite{Wa}).
+Next we will describe a natural way to obtain a finite generator for the holonomy pseudo-group of the orbit foliation of a locally-free action.